 There have been a few recipes floating around my favorite food blogs lately for something called a Cupcake Milkshake.
 Putting the words “cupcake” and “milkshake” together around me is like putting the words “bacon” and “car” together in the same sentence when talking to the dog.
 I practically lost my mind with excitement over the potential.

 So when I saw cupcake milkshakes only on the fabulous CakeSpy blog but also on Serious Eats, I knew it was only a matter of time.
 However, the two cupcake milkshake recipes, while both pretty simple, had significantly different ingredients.
 Which one to make???
 Then it came to me.

 CUPCAKE MILKSHAKE SMACK-DOWN.

 So last weekend I assembled the ingredients, and a distinguished panel of judges.
 The ingredients for both recipes included, of course, a really great cupcake.
-Fairway had these vanilla cupcakes with buttercream frosting that looked like they were pleading to be made into milkshakes.
+Our local market had these vanilla cupcakes with buttercream frosting that looked like they were pleading to be made into milkshakes.

 The Serious Eats version, which they call a CakeShake and credit back to Squareburger in Philadelphia, calls for blending the cupcake with vanilla ice cream.
 So I picked up some Ben and Jerry’s, because who is better than they are?
 The CakeSpy version calls for blending the cupcake with an ice cream cone (sugar or wafer is fine)…